AaronL1011/MERN-Final-Project/README.md

   - Speed to share and an easy learning curve are what he looks for before attempting to adopt anything
   - He is wanting something simpler and more powerful than albums or single posts that does not ask too much of his time from his very busy life

-- **Brianna**, 48 year old sister-girl from the Northern Territory who is active in social campaigning.
+- **Alice**, 48 year old sister-girl from the Northern Territory who is active in social campaigning.
 She regularly attends demonstrations in the large capital cities and often returns to her 'home country' to see her family and friends
   - Has only really used facebook
   - She would like to share photos of her life and of her present day activism activities with both her community, friends and organisations that she is involved with
   - She is after something simple that lets her share her images and stories as she finds facebook too crowded with unrelated content from her friends